gene_x 0 like s 208 view s

 Option 6 (NOT_USED): KAAS (KEGG Automatic Annotation Server)

-Find the Closest KEGG Organism Code (TODO: find the closely related organism)
+Find the Closest KEGG Organism Code (NOT_USED)

 Since your species isn't directly in KEGG, use a closely related organism.